Understanding the Party Wall Process in Cornwall and Devon

 Once a party wall surveyor is involved, all communication should be directed through them.
 This practice helps to avoid confusion and potential conflict.
 Surveyors can facilitate conversations and mediate concerns, keeping all parties informed of their rights and responsibilities.

-Implementing a clear communication path helps in ensuring that no information gets misconstrued.
+Implementing a clear communication path helps ensure that no information gets misconstrued.
 For example, if a neighbour hears construction noises and jumps to conclusions, they should seek clarity from the surveyor instead of confronting the builder directly.
 This approach minimises misunderstandings and maintains a level of professionalism throughout the project.

 Emotional Responses to Disputes